ntombi49/ROOTED/README.md

 4. See your progress grow over time!

 ## Future Improvements
-- Add user authentication
+- Add user authentication so multiple students can use it safely
-- Use a database instead of temporary storage
+- Switch from temporary storage to a database
-- Add analytics dashboard for progress
+- Add analytics dashboard to visualize progress
-- Mobile-friendly design
+- Make the app mobile-friendly
+- Include motivational quotes or reminders to inspire users

 ## License
 This project is open-source for learning and personal use.